 Cosmic dust clouds sprawl across a rich field of stars in

-sweeping telescopic vista near the northern boundary of
+near the northern boundary of

 Corona Australis, the Southern Crown.

-Probably less than 500 light-years away and
+Less than 500 light-years away the dust clouds

-effectively blocking light from
+effectively block light from

-more distant, background stars in the
+more distant background stars in the

-(upper right) is a group of lovely reflection nebulae cataloged as
+of lovely reflection nebulae cataloged as

 NGC 6726, 6727, 6729, and IC 4812.